New Great Game: New Great Game

 In 1996, The New York Times published an opinion piece titled "The New Great Game in Asia" in which was written:

 While few have noticed, Central Asia has again emerged as a murky battleground among big powers engaged in an old and rough geopolitical game.
 Western experts believe that the largely untapped oil and natural gas riches of the Caspian Sea countries could make that region the Persian Gulf of the next century.
 The object of the revived game is to befriend leaders of the former Soviet republics controlling the oil, while neutralizing Russian suspicions and devising secure alternative pipeline routes to world markets.

 In 2004, journalist Lutz Kleveman wrote a book that linked the expression to the exploration of mineral wealth in the region.
-While the direct American military involvement in the area was part of fighting the "War on Terror" rather than an indirect Western governmental interest in the mineral wealth, another journalist Eric Walberg suggests in his book that access to the region's minerals and oil pipeline routes is still an important factor.
+While the direct American military involvement in the area was part of fighting the "war on terror" rather than an indirect Western governmental interest in the mineral wealth, another journalist Eric Walberg suggests in his book that access to the region's minerals and oil pipeline routes is still an important factor.
 The interest in oil and gas includes pipelines that transmit energy to China's east coast.
 One view of the New Great Game is a shift to geoeconomic compared to geopolitical competition.
-Xiangming Chen believes that China's role is more like Britain's than Russia's in the New Great Game, where Russia plays the role that the Russian Empire originally did.
+Xiangming Chen believes that China's role is more like the United Kingdom than Russia's in the New Great Game, where Russia plays the role that the Russian Empire originally did.
 "China and Russia are the two dominant power players vs. the weaker independent Central Asian states".